jongminkmg/Protocol/IP.md

 |25X cOmplete protease inhibitor|1X cOmplete protease inhibitor|40|
 |H2O| .|800|

-33. Turn heat block to 70C, turn another heat block to 100C
+33. Turn heat block to 70C.
+    > I like to use oven because solution evaporates to the tube tops in heat blocks.

 34. Using magnet, collect supernatant.
 Save as 'flow through' for Western blot later.

-35. Immediately replace the depleted supernatant with 1mL cold lysis buffer and incubate beads on rotator for 5 min @ 4C Wash with lysis buffer.
+35. Wash.
+Immediately replace the depleted supernatant with 1mL cold lysis buffer and incubate beads on rotator for 5 min @ 4C
+Wash with lysis buffer.

 36. Repeat wash 2x with 1mL lysis buffer wash (don’t spin between washes, use magnet!)